ponderingfish/ponderingfish.github.io/about.md

 Everyone has their personal favorites when it comes to politics and I am no exception.
 I love to argue and defend the indefensible just like the guy next to me and for that matter - even you!
 So, if you see something that irks you, then I encourage you to leave a comment and start a debate.

-I do request everyone to keep the discussion civil -- we are a nation of tolerant people right? (despite what Aamir Khan would like us to believe)
+I do request everyone to keep the discussion civil -- we are a nation of tolerant people right? (despite what Aamir Khan would like us to believe).

-Long live Indian politics!

-FYI: This site is powered by GitHub pages and Jekyll.
-And here's a [great tuturial on Markdown syntax](https://support.zendesk.com/hc/en-us/articles/203691016-Formatting-text-with-Markdown#topic_xqx_mvc_43__row_ppv_wln_1n).